 Gateway of India

-It is reckoned that the caves were adorned with sculptures between in 6th or the 8th century.
+It is reckoned that the caves were adorned with sculptures between the 6th or the 8th century.
 The island on which the caves are built was originally known as Gharapuri and is a quiet and picturesque island with green foliage and harmless primates.
 The three-headed Shiva sculpture called Maheshmurti is the main attraction of this island.
 Apart from it the sculptures of Shiva, in the ‘Shiva Nataraja’ and ‘Ardhanarishvara’ forms are also worth seeing in Elephanta Caves.

 Colaba Causeway Market

 Also known as Chhatrapati Shivaji Terminus (CST), this Victorian Gothic style edifice is situated in the heart of Mumbai City.
 Just like the Gateway of India, CST is an important landmark of Mumbai.
-Declared a ‘World Heritage Site by UNESCO in 2004, Victoria Terminus was built in 1888 and till today stand as one of the best examples of Gothic style architecture in India.
-It is also one of the busiest railway station in Mumbai.
+Declared a ‘World Heritage Site by UNESCO in 2004, Victoria Terminus was built in 1888 and till today stands as one of the best examples of Gothic style architecture in India.
+It is also one of the busiest railway stations in Mumbai.

 Therefore, throughout the year the place can be seen crowded by the believers.
-The location of this religious shrine is another highlight, this holy place for Muslim is situated in the middle of the sea and is attached to the land through a 700yard pathway that gets submerged in water during the evening high tide.
+The location of this religious shrine is another highlight, this holy place for Muslim is situated in the middle of the sea and is attached to the land through a 700-yard pathway that gets submerged in water during the evening high tide.

 Banganga Tank is one of the prominent tourist attractions in Mumbai.
 It forms a part of Walkeshwar temple complex in Malabar Hill.
 As the water in the tank is regarded as the subsidiary of Holy Ganges, it is considered sacred and is believed to have healing powers.
 The tank is visited by thousands who wish to take a dip in the holy water and offer flowers at the Banganga Temple.
 If you are in Mumbai, don’t forget to embrace the divine grace.

 Mahalaxmi Dhobi Ghat

 Mahalaxmi Dhobi Ghat is Mumbai’s biggest human-powered washing machine, where every day hundreds of people beat the dirt out of soiled Mumbai clothes and linen in 1026 open-air troughs.
 The best view is from the bridge across the railway tracks near Mahalaxmi train station.

-However, a Dharavi Tour is not about witnessing how a lower class of the society lives amidst poor conditions so that one can be thankful for his life and facilities he has, but it is to understand how these people living with no amenities at all are hereos in their own way.
+However, a Dharavi Tour is not about witnessing how a lower class of the society lives amidst poor conditions so that one can be thankful for his life and facilities he has, but it is to understand how these people living with no amenities at all are heroes in their own way.

 Highlights: No photography and videography are allowed during the tour.

 Large crowds of people come to this place to stride along the walkway and to view the setting sun at dusk.
 Marine Drive is also referred to as ‘Queen’s necklace’, because the street lights make the road look like a string of pearls and create an illusion of a necklace, when viewed at night from an elevated point.

 Prince of Wales Museum